 1. Acceptance of audit materials

-Before the audit is carried out, there is usually a mutually agreed agreement.
+Firstly, there is usually a mutually agreement before the audit is carrie out.
 So that at this stage, there will become an explanation of the role of the auditor and the terms of the contract for the client to sign.
 After that, the client will submit his financial statements to the auditor to carry out auditing financial statements according to their duties.
 The preparation involves training personnel as well as ensuring the completeness of records and documents.
+Competency management system helps you improve your employee performance to meet the standards desired by the company.

 2. Preparation and planning